MIT-Emerging-Talent/ET6-CDSP-starter/collaboration/retrospectives/1_problem_identification.md

 ### ➕ Did you need to add things that weren't in your strategy?

 - 🛠️ Yes.
-Midway through, we realized we needed more structured research templates to guide interviews and secondary data collection.
+Midway through, we realized we needed more structured research templates to guide our analysis and make sense of the secondary data we gathered.

 ### ➖ Or remove extra steps?